-A committee will be appointed by or on behalf of the Board of Examiners for the supervision and assessment of the Master Thesis Projects.
-The members of the graduation committee will in any event come from two different research groups (Dutch: "secties" and OTB department) which includes the research groups responsible for the courses within the B&S track.
+The committee will be appointed by or on behalf of the Board of Examiners for the supervision and assessment of the Master Thesis Projects.

-A graduation committee consists of at least two persons, with at least one member who is involved as course manager or instructor in the core subjects of the:
+The committee consists of at least two persons, with at least one member who is involved as course manager or instructor in:

-- First year of the student's master programme; or the - Track specialisation in the CoSEM programme (CoSEM students); or the - Master thesis preparation course within the relevant programme.
+- the core courses of the first year of the student's master programme; - the Master Thesis Preparation course of the relevant programme; - the first-year Track courses in the CoSEM programme (for CoSEM students).